Select Page

 As you progress through your educational experience, life at Lake Country Christian High School is enriched through extracurricular opportunities.

-Student Council: The LCCS Student Council provides students the opportunity to participate in a representative governing body at an appropriate level for upper school students.
+Student Council: The LCCS Student Council allows students to participate in a representative governing body at an appropriate level for high school students.
 Student Council members provide input, organize, coordinate, and carry out plans for special events throughout the year, including New Student Orientation, Open House, Spirit Week, Love Your Neighbor Week, Homecoming, and Spring Formal.

 Spiritual Life

 Lake Country Christian High School is an extension of the Christian home and local church.
-We are committed to providing opportunities for students to come to faith in Christ, to teach them who they are in him and to grow in a real relationship with God.
-Bible classes, chapels, retreats, biblically integrated academic instruction and relationships with other students, teachers, and administrators whose lives reflect Christ help students to love God and want to know him better.
+We are committed to providing opportunities for students to come to faith in Christ, teaching them who they are in him, and fostering growth in a real relationship with God.
+Bible classes, chapels, retreats, biblically infused academic instruction, and relationships with other students, teachers, and administrators whose lives reflect Christ help students love God and want to know him better.

 Community Outreach and Missions

 Lake Country Christian High School is committed to missions.
 Acts 1:8 commands us to be witnesses in Jerusalem (Fort Worth), Judea (Texas), Samaria (Mexico), and the uttermost parts of the earth (overseas).
-Our desire is to give students an opportunity to fulfill these verses and to see the purposes of God revealed.
+Our desire is to give students an opportunity to fulfill these verses and to see God’s purposes revealed.

-We feel very strongly that students learn early on the importance of giving back to the community and sharing God’s love with others on a practical level.
+We strongly believe that students should learn early on the importance of giving back to the community and sharing God’s love with others on a practical level.
 High school students are encouraged to serve locally or through domestic and international mission trips.

-• LCCS IN ACTION is a service and fundraising opportunity designated each fall to provide an opportunity for students to serve together at local community-based organizations.
+• LCCS IN ACTION is a service and fundraising opportunity designated each fall to allow students to serve together at local community-based organizations.